How Much Is My Case Worth?

 equitable compensation for your injuries.
 We accept

 motor vehicle accident cases on a contingency fee basis.
-That means that we cover the cost of the case
+That means that we cover the cost of

 We offer a free initial consultation that is confidential, and without